mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 - Collection Size
 - Bindings Count

+For running the benchmarks and visualizing the results in charts, [benchpress](https://github.com/angular/angular/tree/master/modules/benchpress) with a custom data formatter are used.
+The code for the benchmarks could be found [here](https://github.com/mgechev/benchpress-angularjs-immutable).

 We can explore the results in the following sections.
 The x-axis shows the bindings count and the y-axis shows the running time.

 ### 5 entries

 ![](../images/faster-collections/data-size-5.png)

+The big two big competitors in this benchmark are the versionable list and the native JavaScript array.
+As we see the built-in JavaScript list performs just a little bit better than `VersionableList`.
+Immutable.js list is slower because of the overhead caused by copying the entire data structure on change.

 ### 10 entries

 ![](../images/faster-collections/data-size-10.png)

+When having a data structure with 10 items the built-in JavaScript array and `VersionableList` have almost the same performance.

 ### 100 entries

 ![](../images/faster-collections/data-size-100.png)

+The kicking-ass winner in this benchmark is the `VersionableList`.
+With higher amount of bindings, the immutable list performs better than the built-in JavaScript array.

 ### 1,000 entries

 ![](../images/faster-collections/data-size-1000.png)

+With 1k collection size the immutable list performs better than the built-in JavaScript array, with almost constant running time (the bindings almost don't impact the running time, since they have constant complexity).
+The `VersionableList` performs even better.

 ### 10,000 entries

 ![](../images/faster-collections/data-size-10000.png)

+The supreme champion is the `VersionableList`.
+The interesting fact here is that the immutable list performs just slightly worst than the `VersionableList` list, although on each change a new collection with 10,000 items is created.

+## Further Optimization

+There's no way to go much further without making any optimizations in the AngularJS' change detection.
+We may gain slight performance improvement if AngularJS doesn't invoke `hasOwnProperty` in the `$watchCollection` dirty checking strategy, since the poor performance of the method.
+This will require us to change `VersionableList` to something "array-like" in order to enter [the second case of `$watchCollection`'s interceptor](https://github.com/angular/angular.js/blob/master/src/ng/rootScope.js#L575-L601).

+## Conclusion